Blok A Visa MRT station

-Blok A Station is a rapid transit station on the North-South Line of the Jakarta MRT in Jakarta, Indonesia.
+Blok A Station (or Blok A Visa Station, with Visa Inc. granted for naming rights) is a rapid transit station on the North-South Line of the Jakarta MRT in Jakarta, Indonesia.
 The station is located on Jalan RS Fatmawati 58, Pulo, Kebayoran Baru, South Jakarta, between and stations, and has the station code BLA.

 The station is close to Blok A of Kebayoran Baru, as well as Blok A market (Pasar Blok A).